MicrosoftDocs/azure-docs/articles/load-balancer/load-balancer-outbound-connections.md

   *	A TCP SNAT port can be used for multiple connections to the same destination IP provided the destination ports are different.
 *	SNAT exhaustion occurs when a backend instance runs out of given SNAT Ports.
 A load balancer can still have unused SNAT ports.
 If a backend instance’s used SNAT ports exceed its given SNAT ports, it will be unable to establish new outbound connections.
 *	Fragmented packets will be dropped unless outbound is through an instance level public IP on the VM's NIC.
-*	Secondary IP configurations of a network interface do not outbound communication (unless a Public IP is associated to it) via Load Balancer.
+*	Secondary IP configurations of a network interface don't provide outbound communication (unless a public IP is associated to it) via a load balancer.

 ## Next steps